Frequently Asked Questions

 Completing the Independent School Entrance Exam (ISEE) is a required part of the application process, but the entire application is considered holistically in making an admissions decision.
 Most students who are admitted to The Academy have earned a score of 5 or higher on the ISEE.
 Students may retake the ISEE if they believe they can improve their scores.
 Students may also submit other standardized test scores with their applications.

 Learn more about the ISEE here.

-Furthermore, nearly a third of Academy graduates pursue a non-arts major in college.
+Furthermore, nearly a third of The Academy graduates pursue a non-arts major in college.
 Students find that a robust academic and arts education prepares them for a wide range of academic majors, and recent graduates have gone on to major in engineering, business, psychology, and medicine.